aspose-pdf/Aspose.PDF-API-References/english/net/aspose.pdf.forms/barcodefield/ecc/_index.md

 ---
 ## BarcodeField.ECC property

 Gets an integer value representing the error correction coefficient.
 For PDF417, shall be from 0 to 8.
-For QRCode, shall be from 0 to 3 (0 for �L�, 1 for �M�, 2 for �Q�, and 3 for �H�).
+For QRCode, shall be from 0 to 3 (0 for 'L', 1 for 'M', 2 for 'Q', and 3 for 'H').

 ```csharp
 public int ECC { get; }